Kn3ule/graph_databases_project/Readme.md

 ## Presentation and Solutions
 Included in this repository are:
-- The presentation slides used for the course.
+- Initial data for practical demonstration.
 - Detailed solutions for the exercises.
 - Example queries and outputs demonstrated during the presentation.